ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 over these options.

-### Local Address Preference
+### Use Temporary Local Addresses

 Name:
-: local-address-preference
+: use-temporary-local-address

 Type:
-: (Preference, Enumeration)
+: Preference

+Default:
+: Prefer for Active Open (Initiate), Avoid for Passive Open (Listen) and Rendezvous Connections.

-This property allows the application to control the use of stable or temporary local addresses.
+This property allows the application to express a preference for the use of temporary local addresses, sometimes called "privacy" addresses {{!RFC4941}}.
-Temporary addresses are generally used to prevent linking connections over time when a stable address is not needed.
+Temporary addresses are generally used to prevent linking connections over time when a stable address, sometimes called "permanent" address, is not needed.
-Possible values are:

-Stable:
-: Use stable (sometimes called "permanent") local addresses

-Temporary:
-: Use temporary (sometimes called "privacy") addresses {{!RFC4941}}

-The default is to Prefer the use of stable local addresses for Listeners and Rendezvous Connections, and to Prefer the use of temporary addresses for other Connections.

 ### Parallel Use of Multiple Paths {#parallel-multipath}